 Every dollar denied California by an undercount matters, advocates say.

 “Already, we can’t accommodate the number of people needing assistance,” says Lynn Kersey, executive director of Maternal and Child Health Access for low-income families in Los Angeles.
 “Community clinics and housing groups and others would say the same, I’m sure.”

 Adds Alvarez, “If people are reluctant for many reasons to fill out the census, I say, ‘Do it for the kids.’”

 Mark Hedin is a reporter for Ethnic Media Services.
-He has spent a lifetime in the newspaper business, with extensive experience at the San Francisco Examiner, the San Francisco Chronicle, the East Bay Times, Central City Extra, and SF State’s Golden Gater, as well as other papers.
+He has previously written for the San Francisco Examiner, the San Francisco Chronicle, the East Bay Times, Central City Extra, and SF State’s Golden Gater, as well as other papers.